 The Federal Election Commission administers and enforces the laws that govern the financing of elections for federal office—the U.S. House, Senate and President.
-Other election-related laws are not within the FEC’s jurisdiction.
-Any person may file a complaint with the Commission if he or she believes a violation of the federal election campaign laws or FEC regulations has occurred or is about to occur.
+Other election-related laws are not within the FEC's jurisdiction.
+Any person may file a complaint with the Commission if that person believes a violation of the federal election campaign laws or FEC regulations has occurred or is about to occur.
 The Commission reviews every complaint filed.
 If the Commission finds that a violation occurred, possible outcomes can range from a letter reiterating compliance obligations to a conciliation agreement, which may include a monetary civil penalty.
 All FEC enforcement matters are kept confidential until they are resolved.

 Filing a complaint and early stages of complaint process

 By law, all complaints must be made in writing and must provide the full name and address of the person filing the complaint (the "complainant").
 They must be signed, sworn to, and notarized, meaning that the notary's certificate must state that the complaint was "signed and sworn to before me" or must indicate that the complainant affirmed the complaint "under penalty of perjury."
 Complaints must be sent to the FEC at:

 U.S. Postal Service

 Federal Election Commission